-^{}The management has identified enterprises which have provided goods and services to the Company and which qualify under the definition of micro and small enterprises, as defined under Micro, Small and Medium Enterprises Development Act, 2006 (MSMEDA).
-Accordingly, the disclosure in respect of the amounts payable to such enterprises as at 31 March 2021 has been made in the financials statements based on information received and available with the Company.
+\The management has identified enterprises which have provided goods and services to the Company and which qualify under the definition of micro and small enterprises, as defined under Micro, Small and Medium Enterprises Development Act, 2006 (MSMEDA).
+Accordingly, the disclosure in respect of the amounts payable to such enterprises as at 31 March 2022 and 31 March 2021 has been made in the financials statements based on information received and available with the Company.
 Further, the Company has not paid any interest to any micro and small enterprises during the current year and previous year.

+tes forming part of Standalone Financial Statements for the year ended 31 March 2022

 As at As at

 Particulars 31 March 2022 31 March 2021

 22 Other financial liabilities

 Current

 Employee related payables 461 480

 Other accrued liabilities 1,322 1,058

 Total financial liabilities 1,783 1,538

 23 Other current liabilities

 Statutory dues 348 173

 Unearned revenue 2,474 2,089

 2,822 2,262